 In the first episode of Fushigi Yuugi, Miaka gives an In the Name of the Moon speech to a group of street thugs attacking her: Miaka's voice actress, Kae Araki, played Sailor Moon for several episodes while her regular voice actress was ill, and also played Chibiusa on the same series.

 Yuuichi, in the Kyoto Animation remake of Kanon, is played by Tomokazu Sugita.
-In one episode, he does a Deadpan Snarker narration monologue exactly in character as Kyon, Sugita Tomokazu's character from Suzumiya Haruhi no Yuuutsu.
+In one episode, he does a Deadpan Snarker narration monologue exactly in character as Kyon, Sugita Tomokazu's character from Haruhi Suzumiya.
 It doesn't turn out to be just narration, though — Kaori can hear him say it, and she's not amused.
 Again, just like Kyon.
 The scene is actually in the original Visual Novel though, but nobody really care.